 Undergraduate Study Abroad

-We are now accepting applications for our Spring 2021 Study Abroad Undergraduate programme through the priority deadline of October 31, 2020.
+We are now accepting applications for our Fall 2021 Study Abroad Undergraduate programme through the priority deadline of April 23, 2021.

 Burren College of Art’s top priority is the safety and wellbeing of our community.
 We are closely monitoring the evolving situation and will respond as needed following the information given by Health Service Executive, Ireland and travel advice from the World Health Organization.